Note available here.

 We apply our approach to the case of a particular bank, Barclays Group plc.
 The calculations presented are based entirely on publicly disclosed data.
 We chose Barclays as the example because of its importance as a major UK bank with a strong international presence.
 To construct the data for this case study, we use data on the bank’s loan book from its Pillar III disclosure and information from its annual report.

 The projections are made for a base case and for an adverse scenario involving a recession in the UK.
 The framework we employ is capable of providing dynamic views of a bank’s loan book risk (provision and regulatory capital) based on user-defined criteria at different aggregation levels.
 In other words, the RORC calculation can distinguish the risk character of a bank’s loan book in a completely bespoke manner.
 For simplicity’s sake, here we limit ourselves to reporting results at an asset class level.

-The calculations reported here are performed using Risk Control’s application for conditional analysis of risk, Stress ControllerTM.
+The calculations reported here are performed using Risk Control’s application for conditional analysis of risk, RC-ICAAP and Stress Testing SystemTM.
 This application consists of web-based software in which much of the logic of a financial modelling exercise may be included through readily editable equations.
 The software supports the conditional forecasting of default rates in loan pools at different levels of aggregation and permits the user to generate macroeconomic scenarios and to link these through to shocks to loan ratings and probabilities of default.